Cyncrovee/CryptumText/README.md

 - The ability to toggle showing hidden files is only available on UNIX systems, due to complications with detecting hidden files on Windows
 - Folders will have have a / character at the end of them in the file list to differentiate them from files

+# License
+This project it licensed under the GNU General Public License Version 3.
+See the [LICENSE](./LICENSE) file for details (specifically the file in the root directory with the README, NOT any of the files in the `licenses/` directory).